tobyweston/drawing-problem/README.md

 Full disclosure: I don't have 100% test coverage.
 I don't think I need it.
 Some bits (notably the `CommandLine` class) are not tested with automated tests.
 This is partly because I wasn't test driving at this point (I'd already settled on a design) and partly because finer grained testing was done elsewhere.
 I'm happy to discuss in more depth.

 ![](coverage.png)

+## Hardware Integration

+For fun, I integrated the code to work with a Raspberry Pi fitted with an 8x8 LED matrix.
+Because the Pi requires `sudo` access to write to the GPIO pins, you have to run `sbt` with privileges to see the blinky lights.
+Follow these steps.

+    git checkout raspberry_pi
+    sudo sbt run

+Colour selection is as follows;

+* Borders are red
+* Lines and rectangles are blue
+* Bucket fill uses a colour code; `g` is green, `y` is yellow and so on.
+An unknown colour code defaults to magenta